Generating isospectral but not isomorphic quantum graphs: Introduction

 The theory of isospectral manifolds is rich and has a long history \cite{brooks1988constructing, kac1966can,milnor1964eigenvalues,sunada1985riemannian,gordon1992one} where most often the Laplace operator is the relevant operator combined with Dirichlet or Neumann boundary conditions.
 There are many manifolds which have the same spectrum but are not isometric, which also include subsets of $\mathbb{R}^2$ \cite{gordon1992one}.
-For quantum graphs it has been shown that if the lengths of the edges are rationally independent, then two graphs having the same spectra must be identical, but if the lengths of the edges are rationally dependent then there exist examples of isospectral, but not isomorphic, quantum graphs \cite{gutkin2001can,kurasov2005inverse,band2006nodal}.
+For quantum graphs it has been shown that if the lengths of the edges are rationally independent, then two graphs having the same spectra must be identical, but if the lengths of the edges are rationally dependent then there exist examples of isospectral, but not isomorphic, quantum graphs \cite{gutkin2001can,kurasov2005inverse,band2006nodal} and the interest in isospectrality is high \cite{Below-isospectral}.
 We will call such pairs \textit{isospectral pairs}.
-A problem has been that only very few examples of isospectral pairs has been known, making it difficult to study their properties and to find patterns among them.
+A problem has been that only very few examples of isospectral pairs have been known, making it difficult to study their properties and to find patterns among them.
 Band et al. found a method to construct isospectral pairs of quantum graphs \cite{band2009isospectral}.
-However their examples involved either not purely Neumann boundary conditions or involved disjoint graphs.
+Their examples involved either not only Neumann boundary conditions at terminal vertices or involved disjoint graphs.

 In order to improve the situation we have here searched for isospectral pairs, or more generally isospectral sets, using computer algebra.
-Our investigations is limited to connected equilateral graphs, where all edges have the same length and we leave more general graphs for future study.
-We used Neumann boundary conditions which we find to be very natural.
+Our investigations are most often limited to connected equilateral graphs, where all edges have the same length and we leave more general graphs for future study.
+We initially used standard boundary conditions (defined below) which is the most investigated case.
 We have found 364 sets of isospectral graphs, which include one isospectral set of four, among all equilateral graphs with at most nine vertices.
 In addition we have found 51 isospectral pairs among all equilateral tree graphs having at most thirteen vertices.
 Some of the isospectral sets we found are unusually simple.